texstudio-org/texstudio/utilities/manual/source/editing.md

 The side panel on the left offers a TOC view.
 The TOC shows the structure of your whole document by means of section commands (part, section, subsection, ...).
-A mouse over shows you in which file the section actually is.
+A mouse-over shows you in which file the section actually is.

 ![TOC View](images/TOC_standard.webp)